Tesla is going big in China

 But the Chinese government has been under pressure from the United States and European countries on forced joint ventures and China's alleged theft of intellectual property.
 That was the justification used by the Trump administration for the tariffs imposed by the United States on $50 billion of Chinese imports.

 China has denied it steals trade secrets.
-But earlier this year it loosened its joint venture requirements for automakers and created a zone in Shanghai to allow plants solely owned by foreign companies.
+But in April, it announced it would start loosening its joint venture requirements for foreign automakers, with the restrictions on electric car manufacturing being removed this year.

 The cost of the Tesla plant was not immediately disclosed.
 The local government said it will be the largest manufacturing project in Shanghai's history funded at least partly by foreign investment.